PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 `scan_status` in a packet header is seen, indicating a change in sample rate, a significant deviation from nominal `scan_frequency` or other problems.
 Also an update later than one second after the previous one would cause a reset (for details see `timesync.cpp`).
+In general, the time span covered by the collected samples can be configued in driver parameter `timesync_period`.

 ### Changes to previous implementation

-In short, previously, the driver put the time of evaluation of the final packet of a scan into LaserScan.header.stamp.
+In short, previously, the driver put the time of evaluation of the first packet of a scan into LaserScan.header.stamp.

 Now it represents the time when the first sample was taken.
 It is converted